 • Extend the camera classes so that you can also learn field-of-view (perspective) or projection size (orthographic).

-• Implement a clipping stage in the Rasterizer.
+• Implement a clipping stage in the rasterizer.

 • Improve the rasterizer to run faster on GPU, CPU or on a specific scene.